Attachment Style In Relationships (Secure, Anxious, Avoidant)

 When you find yourself reminiscing about your ex, stop and remind yourself that he/she wasn’t that perfect.

 After all, the relationship ended for a reason.
 As for the one, don’t wait until the one who fits your checklist shows up.
-You have to be an active party in the process.
+You have to be an active part in the process.

 You need to choose them and allow them to get close.